ciphercurve/valence-tendermintx/README.md

 ### 1. Circuit vs Runtime Verification

-The reference implementation (`verification-comparison.rs`) is implemented as a zero-knowledge circuit using Plonky2, while the production implementation (`verification.rs`) is a runtime verification system.
+The reference implementation (`verification-comparison.rs`) is implemented as a zero-knowledge circuit using Plonky2, while the This Implementation (`verification.rs`) is a runtime verification system.

 ### 2. Merkle Proof Handling

 - **Reference Implementation**: Uses a more formalized approach with explicit path indices and depth parameters
-- **Production Implementation**: Uses a more practical approach with helper functions for proof generation and verification
+- **This Implementation**: Uses a more practical approach with helper functions for proof generation and verification

 ### 3. Validator Set Verification

 - **Reference Implementation**: More strictly typed with explicit size constraints and array bounds
-- **Production Implementation**: More flexible with dynamic sizing and runtime checks
+- **This Implementation**: More flexible with dynamic sizing and runtime checks

 ### 4. Error Handling

 - **Reference Implementation**: Uses circuit assertions and boolean constraints
-- **Production Implementation**: Uses Rust's Result type with detailed error messages
+- **This Implementation**: Uses Rust's Result type with detailed error messages

 ## Security Considerations